Royal Enfield (England): Second World War (1939–1945)

 During World War II, The Enfield Cycle Company was called upon by the British authorities to develop and manufacture military motorcycles.
 The models produced for the military were the WD/C 350 cc sidevalve, WD/CO 350 cc OHV, WD/D 250 cc SV, WD/G 350 cc OHV and WD/L 570 cc SV.
 One of the most well-known Enfields was the 125cc 2-stroke Royal Enfield WD/RE, designed to be dropped by parachute with airborne troops.

 In order to establish a facility not vulnerable to the wartime bombing of the Midlands, an underground factory was set up, starting in 1942, in a disused Bath stone quarry at Westwood, near Bradford-on-Avon, Wiltshire.
 Many staff were transferred from Redditch and an estate of "prefabs" was built in Westwood to house them.

-As well as motorcycle manufacture, it built other equipment for the war effort such as mechanical "predictors" for anti-aircraft gunnery: the manufacture of such high precision equipment was helped by the constant temperature underground.
-After the war the factory continued, concentrating on engine manufacture and high precision machining.
+As well as motorcycle manufacture, it built other equipment for the war effort such as mechanical "predictors" for anti-aircraft gunnery: the manufacture of such high-precision equipment was helped by the constant temperature underground.
+After the war the factory continued, concentrating on engine manufacture and high-precision machining.
 After production of Royal Enfield motorcycles ceased, the precision engineering activities continued until the final demise of the company.

 Postwar Model G and Model J and ex-military C and CO (1946–1954)

 Postwar, Royal Enfield resumed production of the single cylinder ohv 350cc model G and 500cc Model J, with rigid rear frame and telescopic front forks.
 These were ride-to-work basic models, in a world hungry for transport.
 A large number of factory reconditioned ex-military sv Model C and ohv Model CO singles were also offered for sale, as they were sold off as surplus by various military services.

-In 1948, a groundbreaking development in the form of rear suspension springing was developed, initially for competition model "trials" models (modern enduro type machines), but this was soon offered on the roadgoing Model Bullet 350cc, a single cylinder OHV.
+In 1948, a groundbreaking development in the form of rear suspension springing was developed, initially for competition-model "trials" models (modern enduro type machines), but this was soon offered on the roadgoing Model Bullet 350cc, a single cylinder OHV.
 This was a very popular seller, offering a comfortable ride.
 A 500cc version appeared shortly after.
-A mid 1950s version of the Bullet manufacturing rights and jigs, dies and tools was sold to India for manufacture there, and where developed versions continue to this day.
+A mid-1950s version of the Bullet manufacturing rights and jigs, dies and tools was sold to India for manufacture there, and developed versions continue there to this day.

-500 Twins, Meteors, Super Meteors and Constellations 1949–1963
+500 Twins, Meteors, Super Meteors and Constellations (1949–1963)

-In 1949, Royal Enfields version of the now popular selling parallel twins appeared.
+In 1949, Royal Enfield's version of the now popular-selling parallel twins appeared.
 This 500cc version was the forerunner of a range of Royal Enfield Meteors, 700cc Super Meteors and 700cc Constellations.
 Offering good performance at modest cost, these sold widely, if somewhat quietly in reputation.
 The 700cc Royal Enfield Constellation Twin has been described as the first superbike.